labgrid-project/labgrid/doc/configuration.rst

      index: 2
      invert: False

-- index (int): number of the relay to use (defaults to 1)
+- index (int, default=1): number of the relay to use
-- invert (bool): whether to invert the relay
+- invert (bool, default=False): whether to invert the relay

 Used by:
   - `HIDRelayDriver`_